 Traditionally, place cards have been a must at any wedding reception where guests will be eating dinner.
-Though to someone who is not planning a wedding it may seem silly to dictate where guests sit, as the bride-to-be quickly learns, families and wedding guests come with a lot of quirks.
+Someone who is not planning a wedding may think it is silly to dictate where guests sit, and as the bride-to-be quickly learns, families and wedding guests come with a lot of quirks that makes seat arrangement quite difficult.
 A distant cousin isn’t speaking to an aunt, a neighbor doesn’t get along with a family friend, or the politics of two outspoken guests would clearly clash.
-Close family members will quickly weigh in on who should sit with whom, creating a puzzle for the bride and groom: how to fit everyone in while not offending?
+Close family members will quickly weigh in on who should sit with whom, quickly creating a puzzle for the bride and groom.
+How do you fit in everyone while not offending?

 Once the map is drawn, it’s time to create a way for guests to figure out where they’ll be sitting.
 This has typically always entailed the creation of place cards or escort cards.
 Place cards are small cards upon which each guest’s name is written that are placed at the table at which they’ll be sitting for the event.
-Escort cards, on the other hand, are cards arranged in a display at the cocktail hour, and guests find their cards with their table numbers on it and – when the time is right – make their way to their assigned seating.
-At most weddings, actual seats at the tables are not assigned, however, at some venues it is recommended that this extra detail is planned ahead.
+Escort cards, on the other hand, are cards arranged in a display at the cocktail hour.
+Guests find their cards with their table numbers on it and – when the time is right – make their way to their assigned seating.
+At most weddings, actual seats at the tables are not assigned, however, at some venues it is recommended that assigned seating is arranged ahead of time.

 Place cards and escort cards remain the most common way to relay seating to guests.
 However, as digital design, digital printing, and poster printing become more available to the general public via online printing services and connections to designers via the internet, a new trend is emerging in guest seating assignment.
 Behold: The seating chart.